 Does your lint trap look faulty?
 Find your local Mr. Appliance® to get your appliance inspected.
 We’re quick and happy to help.

 High-Efficiency Washers Don’t Have a Lint Filter

-How to Clean the Lint Collector for the Washing Machine
+How to Clean a Lint Trap in Your Washing Machine

-Make Your Own Reusable Lint Trap for the Washer Hose
+Make a DIY Lint Trap for the Washing Machine Hose

 Many homeowners complain about the ineffectiveness and short life of disposable washing machine lint traps that attach to the drainage hose.
-If this is the style of lint trap your washing machine uses, you don’t have to stick with store-bought solutions.
-With this quick hack, you’ll have a reusable lint trap for the washer hose you can use again and again.
+If this is the style of washer lint trap you have, you don’t have to use store-bought replacement filters.
+With this quick hack, you’ll have a DIY lint trap for the washing machine that you can use again and again.
 Here’s what to do:

-Cut the foot off of a nylon stocking about 4 to 5 inches from the toe.
+- Cut the foot off a nylon stocking about 4 to 5 inches from the toe.

-Slide a 2” hose clamp over the nylon and secure it to the discharge hose.
+- Slide a 2” hose clamp over the nylon, and secure it to the washing machine’s discharge hose.